tcafiero/IoTWEasyWebAppTemplate/README.md

 # IoThingsWare App Template
-## svelte app
+## The template

-This is a project template for [Svelte](https://svelte.dev) apps.
+This is the IoThingsWare project template for easy building the **PWA Web Application**.
 It lives at https://github.com/tcafiero/IoTWEasyWebAppTemplate.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):